tomeshnet/tomesh.101/workshops/20210316-reclaim-the-internet/how-to-reclaim-the-internet.md

 ---

-## What is the commons?
+## What is the "commons"?

-### The cultural and natural resources accessible to all members of a society, including natural materials such as air, water, and a habitable earth.
+### The resources and practices jointly held and shared by all members of a community.

-### These resources are held in common, not owned privately.
+### They are neither privately owned by individuals, or publicly owned by the state.

 ### also...